 Technical Areas of Specialization

 Communication theory and systems; coding and sequences; adaptive signal processing.
-Applications to signal waveform design, code-division multiplexing and interference channels, cognitive radios and networks, cooperative communications, underwater communications, compressed sensing, channel coding, antenna arrays and array radar, data hiding.
+Applications to signal waveform design; multiplexing, multiple-access and interference channels; secure wireless communications; cognitive radios and networks; L1-subspace signal processing; compressed sensing; error correcting coding; data embedding and hiding; antenna arrays and array radar.

 Aug.
 97 - present

 Professor (2007-present); Associate Chair (2009-2010); Associate Professor (2002-2007); Assistant Professor (1997-2002),